 Here’s another tip: if you’ve managed to engage and nurture your prospect well during your outreach and demo phase, and if you’ve established a meaningful connection with them, it will be much easier for you to prepare and deliver this presentation as you already know how they react and what makes them tick.

-If you’re delivering your presentation live, it’s important to stick to one rule: avoid clutter.
+If you’re delivering your presentation live, it’s essential to stick to one rule: avoid clutter.

 You don’t need to have everything you say written down.